I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The Man From Wagga Wagga

-Henriette was so convinced of her son’s survival that she started placing advertisements in Australian newspapers offering a reward for information about the whereabouts of Roger.
+Henriette was so convinced of her son’s survival that she started placing advertisements in Australian newspapers offering a reward for information about his whereabouts.

 A few years after Roger’s disappearance, the ads caught the attention of an unsuccessful butcher named Thomas Castro who lived in the town of Wagga Wagga in New South Wales.